kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/s3-compatible.md

 ​   ​
 ### 3. Save Integration on Kolena

-Return to the Kolena platform [Integration Tab](https://app.kolena.io/redirect/organization?tab=integrations)
+Return to the Kolena platform [Integrations Tab](https://app.kolena.io/redirect/organization?tab=integrations)

 By default, any locators beginning with `s3://` will be loaded using this integration.